Philip d'Aubigny

-Philip d'Aubigny, sometimes Phillip or Phillipe Daubeney (c.a.
-1166 – c.a.
-1236), a knight and royal chancellor, was one of 5 sons of Ralph d'Aubigny and Sybil Valoignes, whose ancestral home was Saint Aubin-d'Aubigné in Brittany.
+Philip d'Aubigny, sometimes Phillip or Phillipe Daubeney (ca. 1166 – ca. 1236), a knight and royal chancellor, was one of five sons of Ralph d'Aubigny and Sybil Valoignes, whose ancestral home was Saint Aubin-d'Aubigné in Brittany.
 He was lord of the manor of Chewton Mendip, South Petherton, Bampton, Waltham and Ingleby and Keeper of the Channel Islands.
+D'Aubigny died in the Holy Land and was buried at the Church of the Holy Sepulchre in Jerusalem.